South America, the unique wine tour to Argentina & Chile!

 The San Antonio region is known for its high quality Pinot Noir, Chardonnay and Sauvignon Blanc.
 Just like Casablanca it is cooler than most other wine regions in Chile and the vines get cool morning mists and sometimes even frost in spring time.

-We will stop here in San Antonio valley for a visit and a lunch at Casa Marin, a very interesting winery.
+We will stop here in San Antonio valley for a visit and a lunch at one of the interesting wineries in the area.

 After lunch we continue further south to another of the famous wine districts in Chile, to Colchagua and the town of Santa Cruz, a small town in the Chilean country-side.
 We are now some 200 kilometres (125 miles) south of Santiago.